-Google Chrome to feature a built-in support for lazy loading, an implementation to defer the loading of images and iframes if the images are not visible on the user’s screen during the load time.
-This system will be shipped with Chrome for Android and Google does not rule out for adding the new feature to desktop version if tests go as planned.
-The feature is named as Blink Lazyload, and as the name suggests it implements the principle of lazy loading inside Google Chrome itself.
+Google Chrome features built-in support for lazy loading and implementation to defer the loading of images and iframes if the images are not visible on the user’s screen during the load time.
+This system will be shipped with Chrome for Android, and Google does not rule out adding the new feature to the desktop version if tests go as planned.
+The feature is named Blink Lazyload, and as the name suggests, it implements the principle of lazy loading inside Google Chrome itself.

-Lazy Loading helped to improve page loading speed
+Lazy Loading helped to improve the page loading speed

-As by default, the entire web page needs to be loaded as all browser will load the entire webpage when the user is accessing an URL.
-If the page is larger it will take more time to load.
+By default, the entire web page needs to be loaded as all browsers will load the entire webpage when the user is accessing an URL.
+If the page is larger, it will take more time to load.
 Due to longer page loading, the site may be down-ranked in Google search results.

-But all good things come with certain flaws and the first downside was that Google will have to re-do certain already existing Chrome features like Print or Save Page As to load the deferred images before their predefined actions.
-Another drawback can be with users on intermittent connections, where images may fail to load while scrolling down the page and there may not be any images at all giving no clue to the users as well.
+But all good things come with certain flaws, and the first downside was that Google will have to re-do certain already existing Chrome features like Print or Save Page As to load the deferred images before their predefined actions.
+Another drawback can be with users on intermittent connections, where images may fail to load while scrolling down the page and there may not be any images giving the users no clue.

 Google Chrome will not only take in consideration of JS- based lazy loading script but also target the implementation of iframes as well.